 Applicants to the Pritzker School of Medicine must complete the MCAT exam.
-September 19, 2018 is the latest accepted test date for the 2019 admissions cycle.
-Applicants may submit MCAT scores from up to three years prior to matriculation.
-We will continue to accept pre-2015 MCAT scores through the 2017 admissions cycle.
-Additionally, applicants who sat for the January 2015 exam may submit those scores for consideration in the 2018 cycle.
+Applicants may submit MCAT scores from up to three years prior to the time of application.
 Beyond that period of time, an applicant is required to retake the exam.
-For more information on the MCAT, please visit www.aamc.org/students/mcat/start.htm.

 Applicants must have completed 90 credit hours (using the AMCAS methodology) prior to matriculation from an accredited four-year degree-granting U.S. or Canadian college or university.
 A baccalaureate degree is not required but is strongly preferred by the Admissions Committee.
 If you completed a baccalaureate degree in a country outside of the U.S. or Canada, we require you to complete at least 1 year of full-time coursework (predominately in the sciences) in a U.S. or Canadian institution.
 Courses pursued in other English-speaking countries will also be considered.

-Since the medical profession needs individuals with a wide range of talents and academic backgrounds, the undergraduate major of applicants is not a factor in decisions by the Committee on Admissions.
+Since the medical profession needs individuals with a wide range of talents and academic backgrounds, the undergraduate major of applicants is not a factor in decisions by the Admissions Committee.

 Applicants may request a waiver for any of the requirements listed above.
 A request should be made in a letter to the Admissions Committee (email@example.com).
 The request should explain why a waiver is reasonable, necessary, and appropriate.
 A copy of a completed AMCAS application should also accompany a request.